Fingolfin: Birth

 Fingolfin was the second son of Finwë, High King of the Noldor, a division of the Elves lower than the Vanyar but higher than the Teleri.
 He was full brother of Finarfin, and half-brother of Fëanor, who was the eldest of Finwë's sons.
 He founded the House of Fingolfin which ruled the Noldor in Middle-earth.
 His wife was Anairë and his children were Fingon, Turgon, Aredhel and Argon.
 Fingolfin was said to be the strongest, most steadfast, and most valiant of Finwë's sons.
-His name in Quenya—one of Tolkien's fictional languages—was Nolofinwë, or "wise Finwë".
-This was his father-name; his mother-name was Aracáno, or "High Chieftain", the same name as his youngest son Argon.
+His father-name in Quenya—one of Tolkien's fictional languages—was Nolofinwë, or "wise Finwë," while his mother-name was Aracáno, or "High Chieftain", the same name as his youngest son Argon.

 Strife with Fëanor

-Fingolfin's mother was Finwë's second wife, Indis, after Míriel died, as was Finarfin.
+The mother of Fingolfin and Finarfin was Finwë's second wife, Indis, who he married after Míriel died.
 While they lived in Aman, there was always strife between the sons of Indis and Míriel's son Fëanor, mostly due to Melkor's treachery.
 However, Fingolfin would seek to forge a better relationship with Fëanor at every chance.
 Even after Fëanor threatened him with a sword and was banished from Tirion, Fingolfin forgave him and tried to mend their relationship.
 This occurred very soon before destruction of the Two Trees and the Darkening of Valinor.
 After this event and Fëanor's decision to leave Aman, Fingolfin chose to follow him into exile, so as not to abandon his people.